strands-project/strands_3d_mapping/cloud_merge/README.md

 sudo apt-get install ros-hydro-qt-build
 ```

-# Description
+## Description

-The package acquires data from the RGBD sensor, as the PTU unit does a sweep, stopping at various positions as provided as input to the `scitos_ptu ptu_pan_tilt_metric_map.py` action server.
+The `cloud_merge_node` acquires data from the RGBD sensor, as the PTU unit does a sweep, stopping at various positions as provided as input to the `scitos_ptu ptu_pan_tilt_metric_map.py` action server.
 (As an alternative, one can use the `do_sweep.py` action server from this package, which provides a higher level interface to doing a sweep).

 As the PTU stops at a position, a number of RGBD frames are collected and averaged, with the purpose of reducing noise.
 Each one of these frames are converted to the global frame of reference, and merged together to form an observation point cloud, which is further processed by the `semantic_map semantic_map_node` node.